bamadesigner/cpt-onomies/readme.txt

 If you have a hierarchical CPT-onomy, the default selection format is a checklist.
 But if you would rather use the autocomplete box, or a select dropdown, CPT-onomies allows you to hook into the meta box (via a filter) and overwrite the default selection format.

 Here's an example of the filter.
-More information, check out the "Help" tab in the CPT-onomies settings or [visit the FAQ on my web site](http://rachelcarden.com/cpt-onomies/faq/ "visit the FAQ on my web site").
+More information, check out the "Help" tab in the CPT-onomies settings or [visit the FAQ ](http://wordpress.org/plugins/cpt-onomies/faq/ "visit the FAQ").

 `<?php
 add_filter( 'custom_post_type_onomies_meta_box_format', 'my_website_custom_post_type_onomies_meta_box_format', 1, 3 );